 Sexual Assault Resources

 If you have experienced a sexual assault (or dating/domestic violence or stalking), it is not your fault.
-USU cares about you, and we offer you the following guidance to navigate your options for support services and reporting.
-You can use any or all of the resources listed below.
+USU offers support services to all USU students (studying at any of our campuses or online) to help you navigate your options.
+You can use any or all of these resources.

 Ensure Your Safety First